The best way to address poor work performance with employees

 If you find you’ve been frustrated by this employee’s poor performance, learn to check those emotions at the door.
 Don’t let negativity set the tone for your talk.

-Extra remote work advice: Remember that there’s only so much you can see and understand from a distance.
-Keep your mind open to what is going on in the world around the employee, beyond the screen
+Remote work tip: Remember that there’s only so much you can see and understand from a distance.
+Be empathetic to what is going on in the world around the employee, beyond the screen.

 Ask and listen

-A good manager coaches.
-Attempt to find out if your employee is aware of their poor performance, and have them explain where they think it’s coming from.
+A good manager is a good listener.
+Attempt to find out if your employee is aware of their poor performance, and have them explain where they think it's coming from.
 Here are some conversation starters to probe these trickier subjects:

 Be specific and concrete

-When it comes time to discuss your observations, don’t give vague criticisms.
-Have concrete employee feedback examples of poor performance to point out.
+When it comes time to discuss your observations, don't give vague criticisms.
+Have concrete examples of poor performance to point out.

 Create an action plan

 Do this collaboratively with the employee so it feels like a solution rather than a punishment.
-Ensure it has measurable goals and timeframes to mark their efforts to perform better.
+Ensure the goals set for your employee are measurable and time-bound to track their progression and see if their performance has improved.
 An action plan is not a vague promise to do better, but a clear laying-out of objectives.

 Description of the problem: Be extremely clear and specific.

-Objectives to solve the problem: 1-3 goals for the employee.
+Objectives to solve the problem: Set 1-3 performance goals with the employee.

-How progress will be assessed: How you’ll measure improvement.
+How progress will be assessed: Define how you'll measure improvement.

-Structured deadlines: The intervals that progress will be measured.
+Structured deadlines: Set the intervals where progress will be measured.

-Manager’s role in the action plan: How you will support the employee.
+Manager's role in the action plan: Identify the areas where you'll support the employee.

 Ask for feedback

-If using video conferencing, pay attention to details like body language.
-And, try and see if their remote work environment might be distracting.
+Remote work tip: If using video conferencing, pay attention to details like body language.

 Reach out

-Write them a friendly email the next day.
-Thank them for their time and for listening, while reminding them of the key points of the discussion.
-This tip goes double during remote working times.
+Write a friendly email to your employee the next day.
+Thank them for their time and for sharing their feedback, and add the key points of the discussion as a reminder.

 Keep on schedule

 Stick to planned follow-ups and consistent performance reviews.
-This removes any nerves about a surprise checkup.
-It also demonstrates you’re interested in their progress, not just their poor performance.
+This removes any nerves about a surprise check-up.
+It also demonstrates that you're interested in your employee's development and growth.

 Recognize and praise

-Be quick to offer kudos when you do see it, especially when it’s related to their efforts to improve their performance issues.
+Be quick to offer recognition messages when you do see progress, especially when it's related to their efforts to improve their performance issues.

-Extra remote work advice: It’s hard to make sure the employee doesn’t slip again when working from home.
-You’ll have to increase your pings and emails.
+Remote work advice: It’s hard to make sure the employee doesn’t slip again when working from home.
+You’ll have to increase your pings and emails (psst… use our sample emails to employees to make sure performance stays on the right track).
 To avoid being overbearing, do these in the morning.
-Consistency eases the tension of random spot checkups.
+Consistency eases the tension of random spot check-ups.

 What are common causes of poor employee performance?

 Poor work performance is often a symptom of a larger problem; it is not a core problem in itself.
-Your job as a manager is to attempt to understand the root cause of poor performance at work.
+Your job as a manager is to attempt to understand the root cause of underperformance at work.

-Here are some common causes of poor work performance:
+Here are 3 common causes of poor work performance.

 1. Your employee wasn’t properly prepared

-The first thing area you should investigate is whether poor performance is due to the employee not having the right tools, skills, or instructions.
-This means that the poor performance wasn’t intentional, and that the employee could improve.
+The first thing you should investigate is whether poor performance is due to the employee not having the right tools, skills, or instructions.
+This means that the poor performance wasn't intentional and that the employee could improve.

 2. Poor work performance due to workplace disengagement